 For a self-sustaining clean energy future for the Global South to be achievable at scale, a more comprehensive view on how decentralized renewable energy can support agricultural value chains will be required.
-A sustainable energy future requires people who are willing and able to buy electricity from renewable sources, and the missing link is value chains.

 As momentum around transformative electrification strategies grows, policy-makers, donors, multilaterals, financing institutions, businesses and consumers are starting to realize that the solution cannot just be elegant supply-side solutions.
 In order to ensure that a clean energy future is not dependent on perennial subsidies, strategic investments in renewable energy (the “supply side”) need to be considered alongside investments and support for the users of energy (the “demand side”).
 Profitability for renewable energy businesses requires profitable enterprises converting that energy into value: a symbiotic relationship.
 Commercially attractive rural customers— which in most places means rural agri-processing enterprises —are key to the viability and scaling of energy access delivery models.

 Strikingly, very little research has been conducted on this all-important relationship between distributed energy and the value chains they hope to energize (and bill).
 Myanmar represents an excellent case study for this problem: with only 50% electrification, and where 80% of the country is agrarian.
 In 2020, Smart Power Myanmar undertook a major study addressing this challenge.
 What emerged is applicable not only to Myanmar but for the whole Global South.